Nasita-Haque/media-blog/README.md

-# media-blog
+# Media Blog
-One stop site for tv/film content.
+One stop blog for tv/film content.